 June is National Safety Month, and while many parents are focused on COVID-19, Healthy Start Coalition of Miami-Dade (HSCMD), the county’s prenatal and infant care coalition, is raising awareness in the community on the issues of car seat safety and infant sleep safety by providing five easy reminders for National Safety Month.

 The Academy of Pediatrics found that More than 3,500 babies in the U.S. die suddenly and unexpectedly every year while sleeping, often due to sudden infant death syndrome (SIDS) or accidental deaths from suffocation or strangulation.
 According to the National Highway Traffic Safety Administration (NHTSA), vehicle accidents are a leading cause of death of children ages 1 to 13.
-Although car seats are used with the intention to improve the safety of infants and children, it is critical that car seats are installed and used correctly.
+Although car seats are used with the intention to improve the safety of infants and children if they are ever involved in a car accident (which is a possibility and is one reason why it is so important to get insurance from a company like Staveley Head Insurance), it is critical that car seats are installed and used correctly.

 Please take into consideration these five important Tips from Healthy Start Coalition of Miami-Dade for National Safety Month: